 Fortunately, the two don’t have to be exclusive; you can protect the environment and save money at the same time.
 A big way to do so is to make sure that you have adequate insulation and ventilation for your roof and the attic space.

-Heat rises, and that means the majority of the heat loss from your home goes out the top of the house.
-This is especially true if you don’t have adequate insulation.
+Heat rises, and that means most of the heat loss from your home goes out the top of the house.
+This is especially true if you don’t have adequate insulation and sealing in your attic’s floor space.
 To make sure your home is as comfortable as possible, to ensure minimal heat loss, to save money on your heating bills, and to help protect the environment, an upgrade in your insulation is in order.

 A Wide Variety of Insulation Options

-Making the decision to improve your roofing insulation is the easy part.
+Making the decision to improve your home’s attic and roof insulation is the easy part.
 The hard part, however, is determining what type of insulation to use, and where to put it.

-The easiest (unless you’re having a new roof put on the house), and most effective, way to boost the insulation in your home is to insulate the attic.
+The easiest (unless you’re having a new roof put on the house), and most effective, way to boost the insulation in your home is to insulate and air seal the attic floor.
 Many homes have at least some access to this space, and because of the size attics can hold quite a bit of insulation.
 But where you put the insulation, and what type, can vary even inside the space.

 Most commonly the spaces between the joists are filled with blow-in fiberglass insulation.
 However, the do-it-yourselfer may want to lay down fiberglass batting as it’s easier to work with and there is no special equipment needed.
 How much should you have?
 It’s recommended that the R value be at least R-38; or 10-14 inches of insulation.